 Lastly the occipital headache and stiff neck are caused by the obstruction of Qi in the Greater Yang channels of Small Intestine and Gallbladder.
 These channels pass through the neck and head, hence the symptoms.

 Diagnosing a pattern in Chinese Medicine is no easy feat and should be left to professional practitioners.
 In particular one has to know how to differentiate between different types of pulses and tongue coatings, shapes and colors as well as learn to read from a long list of seemingly unrelated symptoms.

 Release the Exterior, expel Wind and Cold, restore the diffusing of Lung-Qi, harmonize Nutritive and Defensive Qi.

 Key actions: Releases pathogens from the muscle layer.
 Regulates the Nutritive and Protective Qi.

-Gui Zhi Tang is a 5-ingredient Chinese Medicine formula with Cinnamon Twigs (Gui Zhi) as a principal ingredient.
+Gui Zhi Tang is a 5-ingredient Chinese Medicine formula.
 Invented in 220 AD, it belongs to the category of formulas that clear Wind-Cold.